rilldata/rill/docs/docs/deploy/deploy-dashboard/deploy-dashboard.md

 ## Deploying a project via the CLI

 :::note
 Starting from v0.49, we have deprecated `rill deploy` in favor of `rill project upload` and `rill project connect-github`.
+For more information on the `rill deploy` command click [here](#deprecated-rill-deploy).
 :::

 ### Deploy project without GitHub Repository
 You can add a GitHub Repository later.
 ```
-$rill project upload
+rill project deploy
 Using org "Rill_Learn".

 Starting upload.
 All files uploaded successfully.

 Created project "Rill_Learn/my-rill-tutorial".
 Use `rill project rename` to change name if required.

+...

 Your project can be accessed at: https://ui.rilldata.com/Rill_Learn/my-rill-tutorial
 Opening project in browser...